McCormick29/ProjectORG/README.md

 - App will have a time line for each sprint and final dead line
 - App will allow management access to each profile for admin capabilities
 - App will allow team lead to set project relevant info which will be passed down to selected users
-- App will allow further corporate logins to better communication and ticketing

 # App Future Functionality